DavidSchinazi/draft-httpbis-doh-preference-hints/draft-httpbis-doh-preference-hints.md

-CDN with good performance but might take longer to resolve names provided by other CDNs, or might provide suboptimal results if that CDN is using DNS-based load balancing and returns different address records depending or where the DNS query orignated from.
+CDN with good performance but might take longer to resolve names provided by other CDNs, or might provide suboptimal results if that CDN is using DNS-based load balancing and returns different address records depending or where the DNS query originated from.
 This document attempts to lessen these issues by allowing the web server to indicate to the client which DoH server can best resolve its addresses.
 This document defines an HTTP header field that enables web host operators to inform user agents of the preferred DoH servers to use for